Adaptive Shape Servoing of Elastic Rods using Parameterized Regression Features and Auto-Tuning Motion Controls: Abstract

 \section{Abstract}

-In this paper, we present a new vision-based method to control the shape of elastic rods with robot manipulators.
-Our new method computes parameterized regression features from online sensor measurements that enable to automatically quantify the object's configuration and establish an explicit shape servo-loop.
-To automatically deform the rod into a desired shape, our adaptive controller iteratively estimates the differential transformation between the robot's motion and the relative shape changes; This valuable capability allows to effectively manipulate objects with unknown mechanical models.
-An auto-tuning algorithm is introduced to adjust the robot's shaping motion in real-time based on optimal performance criteria.
-To validate the proposed theory, we present a detailed numerical and experimental study with vision-guided robotic manipulators.
+The robotic manipulation of deformable linear objects has shown great potential in a wide range of real-world applications.
+However, it presents many challenges due to the objects' complex nonlinearity and high-dimensional configuration.
+In this paper, we propose a new shape servoing framework to automatically manipulate elastic rods through visual feedback.
+Our new method uses parameterized regression features to compute a compact (low-dimensional) feature vector that quantifies the object's shape, thus, enabling to establish an explicit shape servo-loop.
+To automatically deform the rod into a desired shape, the proposed adaptive controller iteratively estimates the differential transformation between the robot's motion and the relative shape changes; This valuable capability allows to effectively manipulate objects with unknown mechanical models.
+An auto-tuning algorithm is introduced to adjust the robot's shaping motions in real-time based on optimal performance criteria.
+To validate the proposed framework, a detailed experimental study with vision-guided robotic manipulators is presented.

-\section{INTRODUCTION}
+\section{Introduction}

-\IEEEPARstart{T}{he} manipulation of deformable objects is currently an open (and hot) research problem in robotics \cite{Book:Cherubini2020} that has attracted many researchers due to its great applicability in many areas, e.g. manipulating fabrics \cite{cusumano2011bringing}, shaping of food materials \cite{tokumoto2002deformation}, assembling soft components \cite{Journals:Li2018}, manipulating cables \cite{wakamatsu2006knotting}, interacting with tissues \cite{tiffany2020_ijmr}, etc. Note that physical interactions between a robot and a deformable object will inevitably alter the object's shape.
-The feedback control of these additional object degrees-of-freedom (DOF) is referred to in the literature as shape servoing \cite{Journals:Sanchez2018}, a frontier problem that presents three main challenges: (i) The efficient feedback characterization of the object's shape (which has infinite number of DOF to be controlled by a robot with limited manipulation directions); (ii) The computation of a motion-deformation model for control (which depends on the---typically unknown---mechanical properties of the object); (iii) The online adjustment of the robot's motion during the soft object manipulation task (note that these objects might be delicate and easy to damage).
+\IEEEPARstart{T}{he} manipulation of deformable objects is currently an open (and hot!) research problem in robotics \cite{yu2022global} that has attracted many researchers due to its applicability in many scenarios, e.g. positioning fabrics \cite{huang2022task}, shaping soft materials \cite{cherubini2020model}, assembling compliant components \cite{zhang2023visual}, manipulating deformable linear objects (DLO) \cite{qin2023dual}, etc. The feedback control of the object's non-rigid configuration is referred in the literature as \emph{shape servoing} \cite{Journals:Sanchez2018}, which arises a frontier problem that presents three main challenges: (i) The efficient (viz. compact) characterization of its deformable shape (which is typically represented with high-dimensional visual feedback vectors); (ii) The identification of its motion-deformation model (which depends on the, generally unknown, mechanical properties of the object); (iii) The adaptive modulation of the robot's motions during the active shaping task (as soft objects might be delicate and thus easy to damage).